appcypher/awesome-wasm-langs/README.md

 --------------------

 ### <a name="forest"></a>Forest <sup>[top⇈](#contents)</sup>
 > Forest is a functional programming language that compiles to WebAssembly.
-This repository contains the compiler and core syntaxes, currently implemented in Haskell.
+The main repo contains the compiler and core syntaxes, currently implemented in Haskell.
 * [ForestLang](https://github.com/forest-lang/core) - main repository

 --------------------